raptor16/raptor16.github.io/README.md

 Boomside
 Proverbs

+** Use your own judgement on whether or not you should join the way.
+For example, it's 2 hours before war ends and there's 3 more slots, then of course join.
+If there's 1 hour left then pls join any bg if there's a spot so I have time to place them.

 ** Side note for backup folks: When we are doing an AQ while AW should join BG3 map2 so you can reuse champs!

+Do not forget to not blindly put champions, choose the high ranking defensive champions that you have.
+Linked here: https://www.mcoc-guide.com/alliance-war-defender-suggestion-defensive-tier-list/